andrewkatson/Denarii/README.md

 # Denarii

+NOTE: This does not work on Windows right now.

 Copyright (c) 2020-2023 Denarii.
 Portions Copyright (c) 2014-2020 The Monero Project.
 Portions Copyright (c) 2012-2013 The Cryptonote developers.